Frequently Asked Questions

 Yes, play therapy, can be very effective for helping children who have frequent emotional outbursts or tantrums.
 These behaviors are often a sign that a child is overwhelmed and doesn’t yet have the skills to manage big feelings like anger, frustration, or sadness.

 In therapy, children learn how to identify and express emotions in safer, more constructive ways.
-Play gives them the tools to explore difficult feelings, build self-awareness, and practice calming strategies.
+Play gives them the tools to explore difficult feelings, build self-awareness, and practice self-regulation.
 Over time, this can reduce the frequency and intensity of outbursts.

 -